vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/07-canary-release-with-istio/README.md

 5. We verify that our new version of the _reviews_ microserice works correctly with all other microservices in production.
 We test the whole application, end-to-end, with the version of the _reviews_ microservice.

 6. Let's logout.
-Now all the reviews appear without stars (our old version is used)
+Now all the reviews appear without stars (our old version is used).

 7. We can query our routing rules:
 ```bash